|Alaska North Slope Oil and Gas Transportation Support System||Last Reviewed 6/17/2013|

 This project will develop Nowcast/Forecast Tools to help industry and resource management agencies improve winter transportation network operations.
 The climate modeling methods used to develop these tools are in common use for other applications (i.e., weather forecasting, trucking, and freight industries) but have not been adapted to serve the unique needs of winter oil and gas transportation networks on the North Slope.
 Techniques resulting from this project will help improve field mobilization efforts and lengthen winter operating seasons.
 Also, state and federal land managers will be able to respond more efficiently by having real-time access to field conditions.
 These combined approaches will lead to more effective oil and gas transportation networks, cost savings for both industry and agencies, and improved environmental protection.
 Cooperating partners in this project include ConocoPhillips Alaska, Bureau of Land Management, Minerals Management Service, National Weather Service, Alaska Department of Natural Resources, Alaska University Transportation Center, and Alaska Department of Transportation and Public Facilities.

 The scientific knowledge needed to address the transportation issues for oil and gas development on the Slope exists, but has not been developed into a set of tools useful to industry and management agencies.
-Optimizing North Slope transportation networks during winter operations will be critical for addressing increasing development pressures, while maintaining a framework for environmentally-sensitive development.
-Understanding physical conditions is necessary to ensure protection of fisheries and other natural resources on the sensitive tundra landscape.
-These tools will do more than describe the current conditions, they will provide the ability to forecast physical and environmental conditions so that management agencies can respond to snow cover and soil temperature audits more effectively, and industry can better plan the significant mobilization efforts that take place every winter season.
+Optimizing North Slope transportation networks during winter operations will be critical for addressing increasing development pressures while maintaining a framework for environmentally-sensitive development.
+Understanding physical conditions is necessary to ensure protection of tundra, fisheries, and other natural resources on the sensitive tundra landscape.
+These tools will do more than describe the current conditions, they will provide the ability to forecast physical and environmental conditions so that management agencies can respond to snow cover and soil temperature audits more effectively, and industry can better plan water-use activities and the significant mobilization efforts that take place every winter season.

 The following activities are currently being planned or are ongoing: